douglaswaugh/blog-posts/duplication-and-abstraction.md

 }
 ```

 The `render` and `format` methods we've extracted are actually quite generic and you could imagine that they may be useful elsewhere in the system.
-If they were found to be useful they could be moved to separate classes the interfaces of which could get injected in to the `ConsoleDisplay` as dependencies.
+If they were found to be useful they could be moved to separate classes the interfaces of which could get injected in to the `ConsoleDisplay` as dependencies, like so:

 ```java
 public class ConsoleDisplay {